lonebhen/driving-guide-flutter/README.md

 2. Set up the Flutter development environment.
 Refer to the [Flutter documentation](https://flutter.dev/docs/get-started/install) for installation instructions.

-3. Ensure the Flask backend server is running locally or on a remote server accessible from your Flutter app.

-4. Configure the `_baseUrl` variable in `TrafficApiProvider.dart` to point to your Flask backend endpoint for traffic sign recognition.

-5. Integrate your Google Maps API key in the Flutter project for navigation features.
-Ensure the API key has the necessary permissions for Google Maps Directions API.

-6. Run the Flutter app on a simulator or physical device:
+3. Run the Flutter app on a simulator or physical device:
    ```bash
    flutter run
    ```